felippe-regazio/express-rest-i18n/README.md

 app.use(i18n.middleware);
 ```

-Attention: if are using `body-parser`, add the i18n middleware AFTER the body parser addition, so the i18n will recognize it.
+Attention: if you are using `body-parser`, add the i18n middleware AFTER the body parser addition, so the i18n will recognize it.

 #### 5. Use it